sys-bio/makesbml/readme.md

 - others, as needed.

 ## Antimony javascript library
-This website loads a module consisting of a javascript wrapper of a Web Assembly library (.wasm) that translates Antimoy to SBML and vice-versa.
+This website loads a module consisting of a javascript wrapper of a Web Assembly library (.wasm) that translates Antimony to SBML and vice-versa.
 These two files are libantimony.js and libantimony.wasm.
-Please see the libantmonyjs git hub site ( https://github.com/sys-bio/libantimonyjs ) for information on using, building or modifying libantimony.js and libantimony.wasm files for use on this site.
+Please see the libantimonyjs git hub site ( https://github.com/sys-bio/libantimonyjs ) for information on using, building or modifying libantimony.js and libantimony.wasm files for use on this site.